 - “My clients aren’t on Facebook.”

 Sure, there are times when it might make sense to explain what a pension is on your website (I can’t think of many but never say never), when Unbiased won’t work for you (you must be in a very small niche if it won’t and your profile is poor if it doesn’t) or your clients aren’t on Facebook (highly unlikely).

 But that’s not really important.
-My point is more fundamental: have these statements been made after an analysis of the available evidence, or, are they based of gut feel and misconception?
+My point is more fundamental: have these statements been made on evidence based marketing or, are they based of gut feel and misconception?

 Follow the evidence

 Marketing is crucial to every business; at least those which want to attract and retain clients.
-So why aren’t some advisers making decisions based on the available evidence?
+So why aren’t some advisers making decisions on evidence based marketing?

 It’s not as if there isn’t plenty available.

 From Google Analytics, providing invaluable insights into the performance of your website, to the management information offered by Unbiased and VouchedFor, or the data provided by Google and Facebook on the ads you might run.
 Hell, even Twitter will tell you which were your most popular tweets.
 There’s more evidence of what works, and equally importantly, what doesn’t, than you can throw a stick at.

 In fact, it’s often a problem filtering out the noise to find those valuable data you can act on.

 It’s clear that the information is out there, so let’s then consider a couple of other possibilities: